Traditional crafts and dancing lions in a town steeped in samurai history

 Experience one of the many local festivals to soak up the town's culture.
 In summer, locals enjoy a traditional lion dance called Sasara-mai, which is accompanied by the performance of drums and a flute.

-In autumn, samurai-themed floats move through the area in a procession.
+In autumn, kabuki-themed floats are wheeled through the streets.

-In winter, the fire and snow festival sees bundles of rice straw set alight to ward off evil spirits and welcome in a healthy new year.
+In winter, the fire and snow festival sees bundles of rice straw set alight to ward off evil spirits and pray for health in the year ahead.